-6. Enable firewall
+6. Enable a firewall

-7. Change WordPress Database Prefix
+7. Change the WordPress Database Prefix

-The database prefix is a string of characters before the database table name.
+The database prefix is a sequence of characters before the database table name.
 The default prefix in WordPress is wp_.
 Every hacker worth a grain of salt knows this.
 That’s why is absolutely crucial to change the database prefix for all tables!